 All students may complete PHIL 330 Ethics to satisfy the ethics course general education requirement.
 The courses listed below are additional courses that satisfy the requirement for specialized majors.

-Business Administration Majors:

-Computer Information Systems Majors:

-Criminal Justice Administration Majors:

-English Majors:

-ENGL 331 Ethical Issues on Literature

-Education Majors:

-EDUC 200 Law, Ethics and Education

-Environmental Studies Majors:

-ENVS/PHIL 332 Environmental Ethics

-Forensic Science Majors:

-General Studies with a Minor

-Ethics Course Specific to Minor (see next paragraph)

-Management Information Systems

-If a student is pursuing a general studies degree (Bachelor of General Studies) and a minor, the student may complete PHIL 330 or a specific ethics course related to the minor.
+Business Administration Majors: MGMT 368 Business Ethics Computer Information Systems Majors: MGMT 368 Business Ethics Criminal Justice Administration Majors: CJAD 345 Ethics and Morality in Criminal Justice English Majors: ENGL 331 Ethical Issues on Literature Education Majors: EDUC 200 Law, Ethics and Education Environmental Science Majors: ENVS/PHIL 332 Environmental Ethics Forensic Science Majors: CJAD 345 Ethics and Morality in Criminal Justice General Studies with a Minor Ethics Course Specific to Minor (see next paragraph) Management Information Systems MGMT 368 Business Ethics If a student is pursuing a general studies degree (Bachelor of General Studies) and a minor, the student may complete PHIL 330 or a specific ethics course related to the minor.
 Below is a list of specific ethics courses and the minors (with general studies degree only) with which they may be utilized.

-CJAD 345: Bachelor of General Studies with a minor in

-Criminal Justice Administration

-EDUC 200: Bachelor of General Studies with a minor in

-Education (non-certification minor)
+CJAD 345: Bachelor of General Studies with a minor in Criminal Justice Administration EDUC 200: Bachelor of General Studies with a minor in Education (non-certification minor)

-ENGL 331: Bachelor of General Studies with a minor in
+ENGL 331: Bachelor of General Studies with a minor in English

-English

-ENVS/PHIL 332: Bachelor of General Studies with minor in

-Biology or Environmental Science.
+ENVS/PHIL 332: Bachelor of General Studies with a minor in Biology or Environmental Science.

-MGMT 368: Bachelor of General Studies with a minor in Accounting, Business, Computer Information Systems,

-Economics, Finance, Management or Marketing.
+MGMT 368: Bachelor of General Studies with a minor in Accounting, Business, Computer Information Systems, Economics, Finance, Management or Marketing.